ishtartec/CDF-Workshop/README.md

   - In the second shell window connect a producer:
 ````
-bin/kafka-console-producer.sh --broker-list demo.hortonworks.com:6667 --topic first-topic
+bin/kafka-console-producer.sh --broker-list localhost:6667 --topic first-topic
 ````
 - Sending messages.
 Now that the producer is  connected  we can type messages.
   - Type a message in the producer window

 - Messages should appear in the consumer window.

-- Close the consumer (ctrl-c) and reconnect using the default offset, of latest.
+- Close the consumer (Ctrl-C) and reconnect using the default offset, of latest.
 You will now see only new messages typed in the producer window.

 - As you type messages in the producer window they should appear in the consumer window.